Lorraine Hazell-Linder - A Room With A View Counselling Dip couns. MBACP

-I am a warm, caring and approachable person, who is good at putting people at ease.
-I have worked in caring professions for twenty five years, with people of all ages.
+I am a warm, caring, and approachable person, who is good at putting people at ease.
+I have worked in caring professions for more than twenty-five years, with people of all ages.
 People often remark that they feel safe and cared for in my counselling space and find it easy to talk.

-Counselling is a confidential space in which to talk about your problems and what is worrying you.
+Counselling is a confidential space in which to talk about what is worrying you.
 I will listen carefully to you and without judgement.
-I may ask you questions to help unpick issues, which gently and without force or pressure I will support you to work through.
+I may ask questions to help you unpick issues, which gently and without force or pressure I will support you to work through.

 Training, qualifications & experience

-I have a Diploma in Person-Centered Counselling and I am an member of the British Association of Counsellors and Psychotherapists.
+I have a Diploma in Person-Centred (Humanistic) Counselling and I am a member of the British Association of Counsellors and Psychotherapists.

-I have experience of counselling people with anxiety, low mood and depression, relationship issues, PTSD, eating disorders and bereavement. (see full list below)
+I have experience of counselling people with anxiety, low mood and depression, low self-esteem, eating disorders, relationship issues (romantic and familial), PTSD, Autism (including Asperger's Syndrome), Parkinson’s Dementia, bereavement and Boarding School Syndrome.

 British Association for Counselling & Psychotherapy